Glossary

 How to Calculate Average Maturity

-Calculating average maturity involves weighting each security’s time to maturity by its proportion in the portfolio.
+Calculating it involves weighing each security’s time by its proportion in the portfolio.
 The formula is:

 Average Maturity=∑(Maturity of Each Security×Weight in Portfolio)/Total Portfolio Value